LouisHidalgo/TechElevator/README.md

 <div>
   <h2>Career and Soft Skill Development</h2>
   <p>
-    Besides learning the technical aspects of software development, the Tech Elveator Program also spent time developing high qaulity soft skills.
-This included communication, teamwork, problem-solving, and along with other aspects of professional development.
+    Besides learning the technical aspects of software development, the Tech Elevator Program also helped improve my soft skills.
+This includes communication, teamwork, problem-solving, and aspects of professional development.
   </p>
 </div>